 Dr. Will Doelman, Chief Department of Hospitalist Medicine

 Hospitalists provide care for non-critical care medical and/or surgical patients over the age of 18.
 On-Call support also includes rehabilitation and psychogeriatric units, plus healthy newborns on weekends.
 Each Hospitalist carries a maximum patient load between 15 to 20 patients.
 The average on-call commitment includes 2 weeknights and 1 in 4 weekends.
 There is excellent support from consultant specialists and the emergency department, as well 24-hour labs and comprehensive diagnostic imaging (CT, MRI, PACS capability).
 Educational affiliations with the Rural Ontario Medical Program (ROMP) and the Schulich School of Medicine and Dentistry provide a wide range of teaching opportunities.

-Dr. Marc Newton, Chief Department of Internal Medicine
+Dr. Greg Becks, Chief Department of Internal Medicine

 The Service currently has eleven full or part time members.
 Subspecialties include Cardiology, Neurology, Endocrinology, Respirology and Gastroenterology.
 There is a significant volume of cardiac patients in addition to a varied general internist practice.

 The Department’s five specialists provides OBS/GYN coverage to all of Grey and Bruce Counties.
 There are approximately 750 deliveries per year supported by family physicians and midwives.
 Support from anesthesia and pediatric coverage is available around the clock, including a level II intensive care nursery.

 Dr. Jo Kapalanga, Chief Department of Paediatrics